rotexsoft/leanorm/docs/getting-started.md

 #### Fetching data from the Database via fetchRecordsIntoArray

 If you want to fetch rows of data from a database table as record objects stored in an array whose keys start from 0 and end at N-1, then use the fetchRecordsIntoArray method.

+This method is slightly more memory efficient than fetchRecordsIntoCollection because the returned records & the related data (if any) are not injected into collection objects.
+You however lose the ability to call collection class methods on the returned result, but would have to individually call the record class methods on each record in the returned array to do things like save or delete each record after modification.
 Below are a few examples of how to use this method:

 ```php
 <?php